-Residents are encouraged to participate in the City of Garden Grove.
+Residents are encouraged to participate on commissions for the City of Garden Grove.
 The commissions featured serve as advisors to the City Council on areas of substantive policy.
 Service on any of these commissions is both a privilege and a responsibility, which may involve a significant time commitment, and should not be undertaken lightly.
-The following is information about the City's seven commissions on which residents may serve.
+The following is information about the City's commissions on which residents may serve.

 Attendance and Compensation

 Commissioners are expected to diligently attend and participate in all meetings of the commission.
 With the exception of the Housing Authority, all commissioners serve without compensation, on a volunteer basis.

 Anyone interested in applying for appointment to a board, commission or committee should file an application form, which is available in the City Clerk's Office in City Hall or on the City’s website.
 Applications are kept on file for one year, and may be considered for any vacancy or term expiration that occurs during that time.

 The City of Garden Grove has boards and commissions as well as various ad-hoc committees, where community representatives serve as advisory groups and make recommendations to the City Council.
 These recommendations then become part of the decision-making process.